Lindholm (manor house)

-Lindholm is a manor house and estate located in Lejre Municipality, between Roskilde and Yølløse, some 30 kilometres west of Copenhagen, Denmark.
+Lindholm is a manor house and estate located in Lejre Municipality, between Roskilde and Tølløse, some 30 kilometres west of Copenhagen, Denmark.
 It has been owned by members of the von Plassen family since 1728 and is now part of the Londholm-Selsø estate..

 Lindholm's home farm (avlsgård) is operated under the name Farm of Ideas in collaboration with the chef Christian Puglisi.
 It is used as a venue for various gastronomy and sustainability related events and delivers fresh produce for his restaurants in Copenhagen.